Unconfirmed2/TFM6/README.md

 [Join us over on Discord!](https://discord.gg/afeyggbN6Y).

 ## ⬤ I want to play!
 There's a instance available at https://terraforming-mars.herokuapp.com/.
-It's generally reliable, but read more below.
+It's generally reliable, but read more below. dd

 There's also this excellent
 [YouTube playlist](https://youtube.com/playlist?list=PLCGE78n9vCqhhmRe9YCrRh2GLNMPB_3j1) focused on tutorials custom for this app.